-As mentioned above, the most common cause of excessive groin sweating is primary focal hyperhidrosis, but it can also be a symptom of secondary hyperhidrosis, or even compensatory hyperhidrosis.
+The most common cause of excessive groin sweating is primary focal hyperhidrosis, but groin sweat can also be a symptom of secondary generalized hyperhidrosis, or even compensatory hyperhidrosis.
 Secondary hyperhidrosis can occur suddenly, and typically causes sweating to occur all over the body, and this can include the groin region.
 However, sweating is usually not uniformly focused in that one area.
 So, while secondary hyperhidrosis may cause the groin to sweat more, it would also equally impact other areas of the body.
-If a patient believes they may have groin sweating caused by secondary hyperhidrosis then it is important that they manage their hyperhidrosis with a doctor.
-Secondary hyperhidrosis can be caused by diseases and conditions that may be dangerous if left untreated.
-Certain common medications can also cause secondary hyperhidrosis to occur.
-Compensatory sweating can also could also cause groin sweating to arise.
-This type of hyperhidrosis is actually a side effect of endoscopic thoracic surgery, which ironically, is used to treat palmar and axillary hyperhidrosis.
-A large percentage of those who undergo surgery develop this condition and it can often include the inguinal region.

 One of the simplest means of controlling groin sweat is to keep the area as clean and dry as possible.
 This can be difficult and time consuming for hyperhidrosis sufferers, but it can prevent skin breakdown and reduce odor.
 One option that can be used to keep groin skin dry is the use of absorbent underwear.
 These are available at most large clothing retailers and can give sufferers a sense of security that sweat will not show through clothing and it will keep moisture away from sensitive skin.
-Wiping sweat off probably won't keep your body cooler, but it will prevent odor build up and irritation.
+Using absorbent underwear can also keep the groin area more comfortable and reduce irritation.

 Botox injections are an option for patients who do not receive enough symptom relief from topical treatments.
-There have not been many studies done on the efficacy of Botox in the treatment of groin sweating but it is a viable solution.
-Before Botox can be administered, a doctor will perform a starch-iodine test to determine where sweating is the worst.
-After this, the doctor will mark the areas that need to be treated and begin administering the Botox injections.
+There have not been many studies done on the efficacy of botox in the treatment of groin sweat, but it is a viable solution.
+Before botox can be administered, a doctor will perform a starch-iodine test to determine where sweating is the worst.
+After this, the doctor will mark the areas that need to be treated and begin giving the botox injections.
 Patients can expect relief from symptoms to last for three to six months before another session is needed.
 There have been few recorded side effects, but some reports have mentioned temporary edema (swelling) and small hematoma (clotted blood under skin) formation near the injections sites.
 Botox can provide patients with a relatively reliable and safe method to stop groin sweating without having to worry about daily or weekly treatments.

 Depending on the severity of a patient’s sweating a doctor may choose to put them on an oral medication for hyperhidrosis.
 The most common medications doctors use are called anticholinergics and they can reduce the amount of secretions the body produces.
 Glycopyrrolate and oxybutynin are used to treat sweating in most cases.
 Both are anticholinergics most suited for the treatment of hyperhidrosis.
 These medications may also be used in conjunction with another localized treatment to keep sweating to a minimum.